$200 million wind turbine facility planned for Virginia

-The facility, combined with its operations and maintenance activities, will create 310 new jobs, including 50 service positions to support Dominion’s Coastal Virginia Offshore Wind Project, 27 miles off the coast.
+The facility, combined with its operations and maintenance activities, will create 310 new jobs, including 50 service positions to support Dominion’s Coastal Virginia Offshore Wind Project 27 miles off the coast.
 Dominion says the wind farm will generate enough electricity to power up to 660,000 homes at peak and avoid as much as 5 million tons of carbon dioxide being dumped into the atmosphere annually.

 Carbon dioxide is a prime driver of global temperature rise.
 Keeping that 2 degree Celsius rise below preindustrial levels is considered by scientists to be key to avoiding the worst effects of the climate crisis.

-Answering questions after the announcement, Energy Secretary Jennifer M. Granholm said the project was symbolic of a new economy based on clean energy.
+Answering questions after the announcement, U.S. Energy Secretary Jennifer M. Granholm said the project was symbolic of a new economy based on clean energy.
 “Building and assembling these blades here is just the start of what we see as a whole ecosystem surrounding offshore wind,” she said.
 “I’m talking about an industrial ecosystem.
 Right now, all of those jobs are overseas, largely in Europe.
 But there is no reason why those facilities should not be here.”

 Europe has 5,400 turbines with a capacity of 25 gigawatts, powering more than 8 million homes.
-It added 356 during 2020.
+It added over 350 turbines in 2020.
 The European Union said in 2019 that offshore wind accounted for 210,000 jobs across its 27 member nations and the United Kingdom.

-The United States has only seven turbines off the coast, including Dominion’s two in Virginia
+The United States has only seven turbines off the coast, including Dominion’s two in Virginia.

-Jim Lanard, the chief executive officer of Magellan Wind, who has been involved in developing offshore energy for more than a decade, said the blade finishing facility is part of making the United States competitive.
-Coupled with wind tower manufacturing plants being created at the Port of Albany, Sparrows Point in Baltimore, and the Paulsboro Marine Terminal in New Jersey, it puts domestic production on a promising track.
+Jim Lanard, the chief executive of Magellan Wind, who has been involved in developing offshore energy for more than a decade, said the blade finishing facility is part of making the United States competitive.
+Coupled with wind tower manufacturing plants being created at the Port of Albany, Sparrows Point in Baltimore and the Paulsboro Marine Terminal in New Jersey, it puts domestic production on a promising track.

 The Biden administration recently announced a road map to developing wind farms along most of the coastline, including plots for seven major farms by 2025.